Early Years - Nursery and Reception Key Stage 1 - Year 1 and Year 2 Key Stage 2 - Years 3, 4 5 and 6

 A thirty-minute guided reading session takes place three times a week in school for KS2 children and a small group of higher ability children from Y2.
 Class teachers group children within their class by reading attainment and plan a carousel of differentiated reading activities for the children to access on a fortnightly programme.
 During each session, teachers will work with a group of children to analyse a text in detail, making sure each child can read each word and discussing meaning of the text with them.

 All children have reading books to take home with individual Home-School Reading Records.
-The books are initially taken from the Oxford Reading Tree scheme until the child is a fluent, confident, competent reader and is allowed free choice.
-Reading should be carried out every night.
+The books are initially taken from the Floppy's Phonics and Oxford Reading Tree schemes until the child is a fluent, confident, competent reader and is allowed free choice.
+Reading activities should be carried out every night.

 The Oxford Reading Tree scheme is used as the core reading scheme.
 All staff support reading activities to ensure that children have more frequent opportunities to read with adults.
 Throughout the school, daily reading sessions (1.15pm-1.30pm) are used to target specific pupils.
 Each class has identified daily readers and staff ensure that these children are heard read 3/4 times a week.
 All other children should be heard read 1:1 once a week.
 In KS2, these children will be heard read 1:1 fortnightly as Guided Reading sessions will be on a two week rolling programme.

-All pupils take home a levelled ORT book from school according to their ability.
-Children in EYFS, KS1 and lower attaining pupils in KS2 also take home an additional book linked to their phonetic need.
+All pupils take home a levelled Floppy's Phonics book from school according to their ability.
+They also choose a 'reading for pleasure' book to take home.
 Children are encouraged to re-read this book regularly in order to practise sounds that are being learned in their phonics sessions/interventions

 Parents are encouraged to hear their child read the book and then record how they have got on in their home-school reading record.
-Parents are encouraged to read with their child daily.
+Parents are expected to read with their child daily.

 At Carville Primary School, we recognise the value of adults (both in school and at home) reading aloud to children, in order to improve their grasp of story language, enthuse them with a love of books and inspire them as writers whilst ensuring that by the end of their primary education all pupils are able to read fluently and with confidence.
 Staff read to the children daily in lessons and dedicated ‘story time’ where appropriate.
 In addition to this, children have the opportunity to choose a book to read for pleasure from book corners within their classroom, the school library and the Library Bus which visits school half termly.
 Pupils are encouraged to join their local public libraries and become enthused by reading.